conduitio-labs/conduit-connector-oracle/README.md

 This behavior is enabled by default, but can be turned off by adding `"snapshot": "false"` to the Source configuration.

-When all records have been returned, the snapshot is deleted and the connector switches to the CDC mode.
+When all records have been returned, the snapshot (a replica of a target table) is deleted and the connector switches to the CDC mode.

 ### Change Data Capture